-Embark on this exiting Arctic expedition around Spitsbergen and unearth the pristine wildernesses that await North of the Arctic Circle.
-Aboard of the M/V Hondius, begin you journey from Longyearbyen, capital of Spitsbergen, head north to explore the upper reaches of the islands and continue to the remote Barentsoya island.
+Embark on this exiting Arctic expedition around Spitsbergen and unearth the pristine wilderness that awaits North of the Arctic Circle.
+Aboard the M/V Hondius, begin your journey from Longyearbyen, capital of Spitsbergen, head north to explore the upper reaches of the islands and continue to the remote Barentsoya island.
 On this trip, sightings of several species of whale, seals and seabirds are likely to occur, and polar bears are sometimes spotted during the summer months.

 Please note that itinerary, landings and all other activities during the cruise depend strongly on ice and weather conditions and are subject to the decisions of the Expedition Leader and the Captain of the vessel.
 Encounters with any mentioned wildlife cannot be guaranteed.

 Arrive in Longyearbyen, the largest settlement and the administrative centre of the Svalbard archipelago.
 Before boarding the M/V Hondius stroll around this former mining town and perhaps visit its parish church and Svalbard Museum.
 In the evening, sail out of Isfjorden, where you might spot the first minke whale of your voyage, and head toward Krossfjorden.
 (D)